There seems to be a common myth that once you fall pregnant, life-as-you-know-it seizes to exist.

-The fact of the matter is, each person experiences their first trimester of pregnancy very different to the next.
-You can’t really predict how you will feel, and as a result, if it is at all possible, it will probably be best to wait until you are actually pregnant before you decide to go travelling in your first trimester.
+The fact of the matter is, each person experiences their first trimester of pregnancy very differently from the next.
+You can’t really predict how you will feel, and as a result, if it is at all possible, it will probably be best to wait until you are actually pregnant before you decide to go traveling in your first trimester.

 Nausea, with or without vomiting, is a common complaint for first trimester pregnant ladies.
 My nausea levels were constant 24/7 but I was pretty fortunate that I was never a ‘vomiter’ with any of my pregnancies.
 Whilst I was not vomiting, being constantly nauseous for approximately 13 weeks on end can leave you feeling pretty drained and miserable.

 My Travelling when Pregnant Tips for dealing with nausea:

 Clothes: I found that wearing loose-fitting clothes was a more comfortable way to go.
 Nothing like tight clothes around a belly that isn’t feeling totally right!

 On a plane: Make sure you sit in an aisle seat, just for in case you need to bolt for the bathroom.

 In a car: Make sure you are comfortable, take a little pillow if you want, and make sure you have snacks and plenty of water on hand.
 Smaller meals and regular snacks will generally ‘sit’ better with your nausea than your normal big meals.

 Natural nausea-ease: Ginger will be your friend to help tackle nausea in a natural way.
 I’m not a fan of ginger at all, but had a few packets of the crystalized ginger on hand to munch away on!